 To amend the timber damage, our technician removed the lower treads and risers including stringer, ensuring that all contact surfaces were coated with a liberal coating of fungicidal fluid and capped, or laid, on DPC membrane.
 In addition to replacing the damaged skirting boards to walls where damp proofing and re-plastering was carried out.

-Further information about wet rot can be found on our Wet Rot page or you can speak direct to your local Timberwise office for specialist wet rot solutions advice on 0800 288 8660 or complete our on-line survey request form to arrange a surveyor to visit.
+Further information about wet rot can be found on our Wet Rot page or you can speak directly to your local Timberwise office for specialist wet rot solutions advice on 0800 288 8660 or complete our online survey request form to arrange a surveyor to visit.